HyConEx: Hypernetwork classifier with counterfactual explanations for tabular data: Introduction

-While there exist highly accurate machine learning classifiers for tabular data~\cite{Dorogush2018CatBoostGB,gorishniy2021revisiting,hollmann2023tabpfn,kadra2024interpretable}, as well as external methods for generating counterfactual explanations ~\cite{mothilal2020dice,Ribeiro2018anchors,Wielopolski2024ProbabilisticallyPC}, no existing model combines these two objectives.
+While there exist highly accurate machine learning classifiers for tabular data~\citep{Dorogush2018CatBoostGB,gorishniy2021revisiting,hollmann2023tabpfn,kadra2024interpretable}, as well as external methods for generating counterfactual explanations ~\citep{mothilal2020dice,Ribeiro2018anchors,Wielopolski2024ProbabilisticallyPC}, no existing model combines these two objectives.
 In this paper, we make a step towards interpretable deep learning and combine the classification power of neural networks with the dynamic interpretability of counterfactual examples.
 We introduce \our{}, a type of hypernetwork, which for every input returns a local classifier equipped with \emph{counterfactual vectors} targeting all other classes.
 In this way, \our{} not only returns a highly accurate decision but also suggests possible options of how to change that decision.
-Enclosing these two features in one model allows us to speed-up the inference and avoid time-consuming optimization of counterfactuals generation, which is common for external counterfactual explainers \cite{Wielopolski2024ProbabilisticallyPC}, see \Cref{fig:teaser}.
+Unlike existing interpretable classifiers that provide feature importance scores explaining \emph{why} a decision was made, \our{} delivers counterfactual examples that answer \emph{how} to change that decision through actionable guidance generated in a single forward pass.
+Enclosing classification and counterfactual generation in one model allows us to speed-up the inference and avoid time-consuming optimization of counterfactuals generation, which is common for external counterfactual explainers \citep{Wielopolski2024ProbabilisticallyPC}.
 To the best of our knowledge, \our{} is the first deep learning approach having these two features enclosed in one model.

-Our experiments demonstrate that \our{} achieves accuracy competitive to the state-of-the-art methods (\Cref{table:test_performances}).
+Our experiments demonstrate that \our{} achieves accuracy competitive to the state-of-the-art methods (Table~\ref{table:test_performances}).
 Moreover, it produces counterfactual explanations for all classes of comparable quality to external counterfactual explainers (Tables \ref{table:countefacts_2_class}, \ref{table:countefacts_multi_class} and \ref{table:countefacts_categorical}).
 Since counterfactuals are generated jointly with classification scores in a single forward pass, it does not introduce any additional computational overhead, which makes it a preferred choice over external methods that require time-consuming optimization.